rikenshah/rikenshah.github.io/_posts/articles/2017-01-16-getting-started-with-kaggle.md

 # Make predictions using the test set.
 predictions = alg.predict(titanic_test[predictors])

-# Create a new dataframe with only the columns Kaggle wants from the dataset.
+# Create a new data frame with only the columns Kaggle wants from the dataset.
 submission = pandas.DataFrame({
         "PassengerId": titanic_test["PassengerId"],
         "Survived": predictions